Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

 Let us use~\eqref{eq_width_ell_as_width_w_of_h} and a bound on $h_n$ to estimate $\ell_n$.
 Let $a_n>0$ to be chosen later, fix $C>0$ and a $\nu$-density $f$ with $D_N(f^{1/2})\leq C/N$.
 According to~\eqref{eq_width_ell_as_width_w_of_h}, one has:

-Consider e.g. $w^-_{h_n-1}$.
-Suppose that the path from $L_1$ to the left extremity of level $h_n-1$ contains at most $a_n$ horizontal edges.
-If one travels a horizontal distance $a_n$ to the left of $L_1$, it must then be that at least $h_n-1$ vertical edges have been encountered, so that:
+Consider e.g. the event involving $w^-_{h_n-1}$.
+In that event, if one travels a horizontal distance $a_n$ to the left of $L_1$, it must then be that at least $h_n-1$ vertical edges have been encountered, so that: